25 Best Travel Products to Pack for Your Next Trip

 Sunscreen is a MUST PACK travel item.
-The sunscreen by Neutrogena provides spf 45 protection without the typical strong smell you get with other products.
+We recommend Neutrogena spf 45 protection because it doesn’t have the typical strong smell you get with other products.

 Lip balm with sunscreen is also an essential travel product to keep lips hydrated and protected while outdoors.